 Uma Bharti in Ayodhya for Ram temple's bhumi pujan, after saying no

-Lucknow, Aug 05: Former Union minister Uma Bharti who had earlier said she would skip the bhoomi pujan event in Ayodhya, has said she will be attending the Ram Temple bhoomi pujan.
+Lucknow, Aug 05: Former union minister Uma Bharti who had earlier said she would skip the bhoomi pujan event in Ayodhya, has said she will be attending the Ram Temple bhoomi pujan.

 Ayodhya Ram Mandir Temple: Design, construction cost, height, area, completion time